marvincayetano/shopify-wastewizard/README.md

 ![](https://imgur.com/UjDPesF)

 ## Introduction
-Toronto lookup waste lookup web app is an application that will help to find specific waste
+Toronto lookup waste lookup is an application that will help to find specific waste

 This application is created using ReactJS, Styled-Components, CSS Grid